 Your coach may be equipped with a Bluetooth microphone cable for hands-free cell phone usage.
 The microphone cable is located on the dash beverage tray.

 See the manufacturer's information in your InfoCase for operating instructions.

-Bluetooth Microphone and USB Cable (Located on the dash beverage tray) -Typical View (if equipped)
+Bluetooth Microphone and USB Cable (Located on the lower dash) -Typical View (if equipped)